-- Avoid eating uncooked foods that are often washed with water before serving, like lettuce leaves and other salad items, in case they're just rinsed with tap water
+- Foods that are washed with water before serving, like salad, are worth avoiding in case they've been rinsed with tap water.

 Is the water safe to drink?

-- Only consume tap water if it's been boiled - like when drinking tea or coffee
+- Only consume tap water if it's been boiled – for example, drinking tea or coffee.

-- Don't brush your teeth with the tap water in case you swallow any
+- Don't brush your teeth with the tap water.

 Yes, Bali is safe to travel alone, even as a female traveller.
 It’s very common for travellers to make their way around the island solo.
 Take care of your safety as you would in Australia and exercise a degree a caution when it comes to your personal safety.